 10 Largest U.S. Cities by Population

-The data in the U.S. Census Bureau is reported from a national count and post-count survey.
-The areas reported are according to the Census cartographic boundaries.
-Here are the 10 largest US cities:
+U.S. Census Bureau data is reported from a national count and post-count survey, which are conducted every 10 years.
+The last Census data is from 2010, so those official counts were used for this list.
+All areas reported are according to the Census cartographic boundaries.

-It’s no surprise that NYC is the most populated city in America.
-New York is so big that it’s over twice the size of the next largest city!
-Along with being a global power city leading the way in finance, it’s also a forerunner in media, fashion, technology, and entertainment.
-Whether you call it the Big Apple, the Capital of the World, or the Empire City, you could join the 8.1 million residents who call it home.
+If you’ve ever visited the area, it’s likely no surprise that NYC is the most populated city in America.
+In fact, New York is so big that it’s over twice the size of the next largest city!
+Along with being a global power city leading the way in finance, it’s also a forerunner in media, fashion, technology and entertainment.
+Whether they refer to it as the Big Apple, the Capital of the World, or the Empire City, 8.1 million residents call it home.

-While the 2010 census shows more people moving out of California than into the state (about 100,000 more, actually), L.A. is still the second largest city in the country.
+While the 2010 Census shows more people moving out of California than into the state (about 100,000 more), L.A. is still the second largest city in the country.
 If you’re into warm weather, entertainment, and sharing the city with 3.8 million people, the “Creative Capital of the World” might be the city for you!

 3. Chicago, IL – 2,695,598

-The Windy City’s downtown area is one of the fastest growing in the nation – more than 48,000 people moved to downtown Chicago between 2000 and 2010.
-Along with being home to 2.7 million people, Chicago is also home to one of the world’s last free zoos!
+The Windy City’s downtown area is one of the fastest growing in the nation — more than 48,000 people moved to downtown Chicago between 2000 and 2010.
+Chicago is also home to the world’s longest continuous street (South Western Avenue, which is over 23 miles long) and the largest free outdoor food festival, the Taste of Chicago.

-Houston is the largest city in the big state of Texas.
-If you’re looking for a city that is culturally diverse, you may be intrigued to know that there are more than 90 languages spoken among the 2.1 million residents.
+Texas is the biggest state (by land area) in the contiguous U.S., and Houston is the largest city in the state.
+If you’re looking for a city that is culturally diverse, you may be intrigued to know that there are more than 90 languages spoken among the nearly 2.1 million residents.

 5. Philadelphia, PA – 1,526,006

 Philadelphia is the second largest city on the East Coast (behind NYC), and the largest city in the Commonwealth of Pennsylvania.
-With historical landmarks such as Independence Hall and the Liberty Bell, you’ll quickly see why 1.5 million people find this city such a fascinating place to live.
+With historical landmarks such as Independence Hall and the Liberty Bell, it’s easy to see why so many people find this city such a fascinating place to live.

-Because the city has a total area of 517.9 square miles (about 2,797 people per square mile), the 1.4 million residents of Phoenix have plenty of room to move around!
+Because the city has a total area of 517.9 square miles (about 2,797 people per square mile), the residents of Phoenix have plenty of room to move around!
 Perhaps a move to the Valley of the Sun will provide the city life you’re looking for without all the crowding.
+In contrast, New York residents have 27,012 people per square mile.

-Known for SeaWorld, Six Flags, the Alamo, and its downtown River Walk, the 1.3 million San Antonio residents have plenty to enjoy!
-The area also has a strong military presence – Fort Sam Houston, Randolph AFB, and Lackland AFB make up the Joint Base San Antonio.
+The second Texan city on the list draws visitors with attractions like SeaWorld, Six Flags, the Alamo, and its downtown River Walk.
+The 1.3 million San Antonio residents have plenty to enjoy!
+The area also has a strong military presence — Fort Sam Houston, Randolph AFB and Lackland AFB make up the Joint Base San Antonio.

-As the second largest city in California (behind L.A.), San Diego is known for balmy weather, beautiful beaches, and U.S. Navy presence.
-No wonder more than 1.3 million people choose to live here!.
-If you’re craving sun, sand, and adventure, San Diego may be for you.
+As the second largest city in California (behind L.A.), San Diego is known for balmy weather, beautiful beaches, and its U.S. Navy presence.
+If you’re craving sun, sand and adventure, San Diego may be for you.

 10. San Jose, CA – 945,942

-The “Capital of Silicon Valley” is seriously close to reaching one million residents, and we can see why!
-San Jose gets 301 days of sunshine per year on average, so you can see why more and more people are moving to the city.>
+The “Capital of Silicon Valley” is the only city on the list with under one million residents.
+But those residents get to enjoy San Jose's 301 days of sunshine per year on average, which is why more and more people are moving to the city.

-Now that you know the top 10 largest cities in the U.S., check out which cities are close to reaching the one million mark:
+Now that you know the top 10 largest cities in the U.S., check out which cities come in next on the list.
+Here are the cities with 500,000 residents or more:

 - Jacksonville, FL – 821,784